system76/docs/content/unexpected-reboots.md

 On most of the Thelio configurations there is some room for changes in power delivery.
 However, on some larger models like the Thelio Mega, Major or Massive, the GPUs and PSUs draw a greater amount of wattage.

-Factors that may influece reboots/power-offs:
+Factors that may influence reboots/power-offs:

 1. Thelio is connected to a UPS instead of directly to the wall.
 2. Thelio is connected to the wall, but the outlet is on a circuit with other, large home appliances.